teaghan/sky_embeddings/README.md

 # Sky Embeddings

-Welcome to the Sky Embeddings repository, where we leverage self-supervised learning to generate and utilize embeddings from sky images for tasks such as classification, redshift estimation, and similarity searches.
+Welcome to the **UNIONS branch** of the Sky Embeddings repository, where we leverage self-supervised learning to generate and utilize embeddings from sky images for tasks such as classification, redshift estimation, and similarity searches.

 ## Overview